<< Yesterday | This Day in Baseball History |

 |

-2001 | An MRI reveals White Sox's first baseman and two-time Most Valuable Player Frank Thomas has a right tricep tear, which will require surgery.
-The injury caused by diving for a ground ball will keep the 'Big Hurt' out of action for the rest of the season. |
+2001 | An MRI reveals that White Sox first baseman and two-time Most Valuable Player Frank Thomas requires surgery to repair a right tricep tear.
+The injury, caused by diving for a ground ball, will keep the 'Big Hurt' out of action for the rest of the season. |

-2002 | The Devil Rays lose a franchise-record 15 games in a row, dropping a 6-5 decision to the Orioles at Tropicana Field.
+2002 | The Devil Rays lose a franchise record 15 games in a row, dropping a 6-5 decision to the Orioles at Tropicana Field.
 The 9-and-25 last-place team started their season with a three-game sweep of the Tigers at Tropicana Field, marking the best start in its five-year history. |

 2005 | Tony Pena, the 2003 American League Manager of the Year, resigns when the Royals start slowly.
 Bob Schaeffer, the team's bench coach, will try to improve the worst record in the big leagues (8-25) when he becomes Kansas City's skipper on an interim basis. |

-2006 | At Safeco Field, the Devil Rays beat the Mariners, 1-0, with the lone run crossing the plate due to a fifth-inning balk committed by Jamie Moyer.
-When the Seattle southpaw tries to adjust his grip on the ball without removing his foot from the rubber, his body sways allowing Toby Hall to cross the plate on the miscue. |
+2006 | With the lone run crossing the plate due to a fifth-inning balk committed by Jamie Moyer, the Devil Rays beat the Mariners at Safeco Field, 1-0.
+When the Seattle southpaw tries to adjust his grip on the ball without removing his foot from the rubber, his body sways, allowing Toby Hall to cross the plate on the miscue. |

 2008 | With the Padres' 3-2 victory over the Rockies at Petco Park, Greg Maddux, on his fifth attempt, wins the 350th game of his career.
 The 42-year-old right-hander gives up three hits in six innings to become the ninth pitcher in major league history to reach the milestone, and only the third hurler, along with Warren Spahn and Roger Clemens, to accomplish the feat since 1928. |

-2010 | To honor the request of the late Ernie Harwell, the Tigers ask Jose Feliciano to return to Detroit to perform the national anthem, 42 years after many fans were upset by his original rendition at Tiger Stadium.
+2010 | To honor the late Ernie Harwell's request, the Tigers asked Jose Feliciano to return to Detroit to perform the national anthem, 42 years after many fans were upset by his original rendition at Tiger Stadium.
 The legendary broadcaster asked the Puerto Rico-born musician to perform during the pregame ceremony in 1968 before Game 5 of the Fall Classic, not knowing the singer's guitar-based, bluesy interpretation of the national anthem would become very controversial. |

 2012 |